attharva-j/attharva-j/README.md

 ---
 ## Tech Diary 📖
 ### 🔎 Something new I read / learnt about:
+- July 15th, 2024
+  - An interesting [time series forecasting technique](https://github.com/ikeyang/vitime) to read:
+  - This paper introduces ViTime, a new model that predicts things like weather, stock prices, and health trends by turning numerical data into images, leveraging our brains' superior visual processing abilities.
+It uses a clever method called Real Time Series (RealTS) to generate training data focused on "trends" and "periodicity."
+This approach allows ViTime to make super accurate predictions across various domains with minimal specialized training.
+In short, ViTime is a breakthrough in time series forecasting, making it easier and more precise by using visual data.
+  - The original paper can be found [here](https://arxiv.org/pdf/2407.07311).
 - June 18th, 2024
   - 5 Best Github Repos to help you become a better ML / AI engineer:
     - [Applied ML.
 All About Machine Learning in Production by Eugene Yan (26k stars)](https://github.com/eugeneyan/applied-ml)